 She enrolled in Bergen through the NJ STARS Program, a state program that provides New Jersey’s highest achieving students with free tuition at their home county college.
 Being an NJ STARS student allowed Kotfisz to begin her college education without the fear of loan debt.

 “I chose Bergen because it allowed me to have the opportunity to continue my education and explore what I wanted to do, with its countless leadership roles and extracurricular activities, to discover myself,” she said.
-“Allowing me to grow with affordability, along with assistance from NJ STARS, helps me avoid going into debt and gives me the best possible return on investment.”
+“Allowing me to grow with affordability, along with assistance from NJ STARS, helped me avoid going into debt and gave me the best possible return on investment.”

-The NJ STARS Program also unlocked Kotfisz’s passion for community service.
-She swiftly joined the THRIVE Program, which is a program organized with NJ STARS and Educational Opportunity Fund (EOF) students looking to give back to the local community and those in need.
-Kotfisz and her peers from the THRIVE Program recently collaborated with Bergen’s 4-H Club to plant flowers at Eva’s Village, a social services nonprofit organization in Paterson, New Jersey
+Kotfisz sought to get involved in the local community, and soon became a founding member of the THRIVE Program – a program organized with NJ STARS and Educational Opportunity Fund (EOF) students looking to engage in community service.
+The THRIVE Program collaborated with Bergen’s 4-H Club to plant flowers and beautify the exterior of Eva’s Village, a social services nonprofit organization in Paterson, New Jersey.

 “My perspective at Bergen changed by showing how much you can accomplish in such a short period of time,” said Kotfisz.
 “There’s no set path – so you should be able to open that door, take opportunities that you didn’t ever imagine, and just go with the flow, because you never know what will be behind any of those doors.”